 Working Tax Credit can only be claimed by people who are working (or who have recently been working and are claiming Statutory Sick Pay or Statutory Maternity/Paternity/Adoption pay).

 You can claim Working Tax Credit if you meet the age and work hours rules.
 For more information see Working Tax Credit.

 The calculator estimates your entitlement to tax credits on the basis that if you are in work you remain in it for the remainder of the tax year.

 You can make a claim for Working Tax Credit providing you have accepted an offer of a job and that job is due to start within the next seven days.
 The work must be expected to last for at least four weeks from the time of making the claim.

 If you work 30 hours a week or more a bonus is payable in Working Tax Credit.
 In couples it is your combined work hours that are counted when working out your entitlement to this bonus.

 If you are not responsible for children, you need to work the following hours to get Working Tax Credit:

 To qualify for working tax credit if you are part of a couple and you are responsible for children, you must work at least 24 hours a week between the two of you.
 This is in addition to the existing rule that either you or your partner must be working at least 16 hours a week.
 If only one of you work, then they must work at least 24 hours.
 But the new rule does not apply if:

-If you are a lone parent, with dependent children, you only have to work for 16 hours a week, to qualify to Working Tax Credit.
+If you are a lone parent with dependent children you have to work for 16 hours a week to qualify for Working Tax Credit.

 If you claim Income Support or Jobseeker's Allowance you should normally either be not working or working on average less than 16 hours a week.
 Partners of people receiving Income Support or Jobseeker's Allowance are able to work for, on average, up to 24 hours a week without their partner’s entitlement being affected.